MarkMCode/QLAB-Robotics-Simulation/ThreeFalstad/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-- CircuitJS1 is used under the GPLv2 license (https://github.com/pfalstad/circuitjs1/blob/master/COPYING.txt) and is availalbe at https://github.com/pfalstad/circuitjs1
+- CircuitJS1 is used under following license: https://github.com/pfalstad/circuitjs1/blob/master/COPYING.txt) and is availalbe at https://github.com/pfalstad/circuitjs1

-- Three.js is used under the MIT License (https://github.com/mrdoob/three.js/blob/dev/LICENSE) and is available at https://github.com/mrdoob/three.js
+- Three.js is used under the following license: https://github.com/mrdoob/three.js/blob/dev/LICENSE and is available at https://github.com/mrdoob/three.js

 - Ammo.js is used under the following license: https://github.com/kripken/ammo.js/blob/master/LICENSE and is available at https://github.com/kripken/ammo.js